Lexar Silver Series 1TB CFeB Memory Card

 Lexar 1TB Silver Series CFexpress Type-B Benchmarks

-To test this memory card, I used the Lexar CFexpress Type-B 20Gbps memory card reader using the AJA System Test, which allows me to benchmark memory cards with various codecs and file sizes.
+To test this memory card, I used the Lexar CFexpress Type-B 20Gbps memory card reader with AJA System Test, which allows me to benchmark memory cards across various codecs and file sizes.
 When running repeated 4GB tests, I was able to outperform the Rated Write speed, and the Read speeds came in very close to the rated speed.

-I also pushed about 384GB of data to the card to test the sustain speeds, which came in above the rated sustain speed.
-I did this by continuously pushing the 64GB write cycle to the card to see if the heat had any impact and then took the lowest number.
+I also pushed about 384GB of data to the card to test the sustained speeds, which came in above the rated sustained speed.
+I did this by continuously pushing the 64GB write cycle to the card to see if the heat had any impact, and then took the lowest number.

 To test video performance, I recorded a single 8k60p NRAW 722MB/s recording from the Nikon Z8 to fill the card and had no issues.
 The Hot Card warning came on after about 11 minutes, but I could finish the 22-minute recording without the camera shutting down from the heat.